FlimmyB/fastAPI_socialmedia_project/README.md

 # fastAPI Social media app!
 ======================================================================================================================================
-This app lets you register and authentificate.
+This app lets you register and authenticate.
 You can create posts, edit or delete them.
 This app is a test fastAPI social media app.

 # Installation: